Tayyab-H/Synthetic-Dataset-Creation-for-NLP/README.md

 Run the first cells in each ipynb notebook.

-Run the dataset creation notebook using whichever notebook program you prefer (We used Jupyter-lab but vscode, google colab work equally well).
+Run the dataset creation notebook using whichever notebook program you prefer (I used Jupyter-lab but vscode, google colab work equally well).
 Run the Dataset Creation with:

 ```jupyter-lab DatasetCreation.ipynb ```